 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-A study by Dana-Farber/Brigham and Women's Cancer Center medical oncologist
+A study by Dana-Farber Brigham Cancer Center medical oncologist

 Kimmie Ng, MD, MPH, shows that African-Americans have lower levels of vitamin D in the blood and may need higher doses of vitamin D supplements to meet nationally-established goals.
 She adds it is very

 important that further research be done on vitamin D metabolism in this subgroup of our population.
 Higher levels of Vitamin D may be protective against certain diseases, including survival from